Sagramielgo/client-agenda/README.md

 - Fonts imported from [GoogleFonts](https://fonts.google.com/)
 - Icons imported from [Fontawesome](https://fontawesome.com/)

-This is a SPA created with [create-react-app](https://create-react-app.dev/) and developed with React.
-Also Sass, Typescript, Country-list libraries have been installed.

 Folder structure:

 - Components folder for javascript files.
 - Services folcer for localStorage files.
 - Styles folder scss files.
 Every scss file has the same name matches with a js file.
+- Test folder for testing file.

+Functionalities yo can check in the aplication:

-PINTAR EN PANTALLA LISTA DE PERSONAJES: Con la información que nos devuelve la API mostrar tarjetas con imagen, nombre y género de cada personaje.
+1. PINTAR EN PANTALLA LISTA DE Clientes: mostrar name, last name, email and country de cada cliente

-FILTROS: En un formulario planteamos diversas formas de búsqueda, combinando también funcionalidades distintas (como inputs de texto, desplegables o checkboxes):
-La usuaria puede buscar su personaje favorito por nombre, especie o laneta de origen.

-TARJETA DETALLE: Haciendo click sobre la tarjeta de un personaje, se muestra una tarjeta ampliando la información con vivo o muerto, especie, planeta de origen y núm de episodios en los que aparece; y por supuesto con un botón para regresar a la página principal
+2. Button to create new clients always on view, to make it easier to user.
+3. You can edit or remove the information of each client directly from the card on the list.
+4. You can directly write a mail clicking on the email address on the client card.

 BONUS:

-URL COMPARTIBLES: Para copiar y pegar en tu navegador..
+URL COMPARTIBLES: Para copiar y pegar en tu navegador.

-RUTAS DINÁMICAS: Para enviarte a cada tarjeta detalle.
+RUTAS DINÁMICAS: Para enviarte a cada vista de la aplicación.

 ORDEN ALFABÉTICO: Ordenar las tarjetas de personajes mediante una función.